 The Society operates a Defined Contribution Personal Pension Plan that is open to all colleagues.
 For colleagues not wishing to join this Plan there is a Defined Contribution Personal Pension Plan with a separate provider for auto enrolment purposes.
 Pension costs in respect of these Plans are charged to the Statement of Comprehensive Income in the year in which contributions are payable.
 In addition, the Society operates a Defined Benefit Pension Scheme, the assets of which are held in a separate Trustee Administered Fund.
 The assets are measured at fair value at each balance sheet date and the liabilities are measured using the projected unit credit method.
 Any resulting deficit is recognised immediately on the balance sheet net of deferred tax however any resulting surplus is not recognised in the balance sheet as the trust deed prevents the Society accessing any surplus funds unless the scheme were wound up.
+Neither are any income or expense in relation to the scheme recognised, with the exception of any contributions made and any administrative expenses paid by the Society on the behalf of the scheme, which are recognised as they are incurred through the income statement.
 The surplus is not deemed to be available to the Society as the Trustees have the ultimate right to apply the scheme's assets to settle the scheme's liabilities in respect of pension and other benefits.
 The Scheme has been closed to future accruals since 28 February 2007.
-Further details on Pension Schemes are provided in note 31 to the Accounts on pages 86 to 88.
+Further details on Pension Schemes are provided in note 32 to the Accounts on pages 84 to 86.